-The committee is a preparatory body to the board of directors in matters relating to the design and practice of guidelines and framework for the group's compensation policy.
-The policy shall help to promote sound management and control of the group's risk, discourage excessive risk taking, encourage a long-term perspective, contribute to avoidance of conflicts of interest and to be in compliance with applicable law and regulations.

-The compensation committee shall make a recommendation to the board of directors regarding compensation policy and regarding conditions applying to the group CEO.
-It shall also be possible to utilise the committee as an advisory body to the group CEO when establishing terms and conditions for the group management.
+- consider the design and practice of guidelines and framework for the group's compensation policy. - The policy shall be in compliance with applicable law and regulations, and contribute to - promote sound management and control of the group's risk, - discourage excessive risk taking, - encourage a long-term perspective, - avoidance of conflicts of interest. - make a recommendation to the board of directors regarding compensation policy for the group and regarding terms and conditions applying to the group CEO. - be an advisory body to the group CEO when establishing terms and conditions for the group management.